digitalrebar/provision/doc/quickstart.rst

   ::

-    Run the following commands to start up dr-provision in a local isolated way.
+    # Run the following commands to start up dr-provision in a local isolated way.
-    The server will store information and server files in the drp-data directory.
+    # The server will store information and serve files from the drp-data directory.

     sudo ./dr-provision --static-ip=<IP of an Interface> --file-root=`pwd`/drp-data/tftpboot --data-root=drp-data/digitalrebar &

+    # Once dr-provision is started, this commmand will gather and upload the tools required to
+    # do discovery-based machine management

     tools/discovery-load.sh